Ross on Wye Angling Club rules and guidance for Coarse Angling.

 Anglers must be in possession of a valid National Rod Licence for migratory fish when fishing.
 Club bailiffs will ask to see these when checking Club permits.

-Guest permits are available for members by prior arrangement with the Club Recorder at a cost to the member of £30.
+Guest permits are available for members by prior arrangement with the Club Bailiff or Salon Representative at a cost to the member of £30.
 These can be obtained 3 times in any one season per member.

 The salmon season is from 3rd March until 17th October both days inclusive.
 Members can fly fish throughout the season but can only spin for salmon from 3rd March until 31st August.

 All salmon and sea trout to be returned to the river unharmed and only barbless/de-barbed hooks used.
 This is a National Resources Wales bylaw.